-The allowance for loan losses was \$1.655 billion at March 31, 2022 and \$1.632 billion at December 31, 2021.
-Net loan recoveries of \$5 million were recorded during the first quarter of 2022, as compared with net loan charge-offs of \$5 million for the first quarter of 2021.
+The allowance for loan losses was \$1.540 billion at September 30, 2022 and \$1,632 billion at December 31, 2021.
+Net loan charge-offs of \$1 million and \$16 million were recorded during the three and nine months ended September 30, 2022, respectively, as compared with net loan charge-offs of \$3 million and net loan recoveries of \$4 million for the same periods of the prior year.
 The System's allowance for loan losses represents the aggregate of each System entity's individual evaluation of its allowance for loan losses requirements.
-Although aggregated in the System's condensed combined financial statements, allowance for loan losses of each System entity is specific to that institution and is not available to absorb losses realized by other System entities.
+Although aggregated in the System's condensed combined financial statements, the allowance for loan losses of each System entity is specific to that institution and is not available to absorb losses realized by other System entities.
 Managements' evaluations consider factors that include, among other things, loan loss experience, portfolio quality, loan portfolio composition, collateral value, current agricultural production conditions and economic conditions.